OT-CONTAINER-KIT/redis-operator/tests/e2e-rejoin/README.md

-# `tests/e2e-rejoin` — physical multi-operator comparison for isolated-node auto-rejoin
+# `tests/e2e-rejoin` — physical multi-operator comparison for isolated-node recovery

-This harness physically compares how **four** RedisCluster operator builds behave when a node is isolated, on a real cluster.
-It exists because a single-operator "does it rejoin?" test is not enough to justify the `RejoinIsolatedNodes` change: older operators pass naive tests too.
+This harness physically compares how **five** RedisCluster operator builds behave when a node is isolated, on a real cluster.
+It exists because a single-operator "does it rejoin?" test is not enough to justify the `RejoinIsolatedNodes` / `ReattachMisplacedReplicas` changes: older operators pass naive tests too.
 The goal is a **discriminating** test that shows *which* operator recovers *which* failure, and why.

 It also doubles as a worked example of how to design a rigorous operator test.
 The methodology below is deliberately general so it can be reused for other